Kalahandi district: Naga dynasty of Kalahandi

 The Naga dynasty started ruling Kalahandi in 1006.
 The Nagas of Kalahandi are the only dynasty in Odisha having a record of thousand years (1050–1948).
 During the 12th century Chkrakota Mandal was incorporated with the Ganga realm of Kalinga, and renamed "Kamala Mandala", thus Kalahandi region became part of Kalinga as a feudatory of the Eastern Gangas under Nagas rules and continued till the 14th century.
 After 14th century Nagas owed allegiance from Eastern Gangas to the Suryavamsi Gajapatis.
 This territory assumed independence after the downfall of the Gajapatis of Odisha in 1568.

 According to tradition the Kalahandi kingdom commanded sovereign power over eighteen garbs.
 It was occupied by the Bhonslas of Nagpur in the middle of the 18th century but still it was a Gadajat under Nagas rule.
 In 1853 the Nagpur state lapsed to the British Crown as Raghujee III died without an heir.
 Then Kalahandi became a princely state under British and known as Karonda Mandal.
 Maharaja Pratap Keshari Deo, the Ex-Maharaja of Kalahandi, in one of his articles expressed his view that the historical significance of naming Kalahandi as Karunda Mandala is based on the availability of Corundum in this region.
 Manikeswari (the goddess of Manikya), the clan deity of the Naga kings of Kalahandi may have also necessitated the adoption of the name.

 After Indian independence in 1947, Kalahandi joined India on 1 January 1948.
 On 1 November 1949, Patna Balangir district and Subarnapur district together constituted a separate district and the Nuapada sub-division of Sambalpur was added to the Kalahandi district.
 In 1967, Kashipur block of Kalahandi district was transferred to Rayagada division for administrative purpose.
 In 1993, Raja Ravi Gupta along with his siblings and prajaa reinvented Nuapada.
 Nuapada sub-division was carved out as a separate district, but Kalahandi (Lok Sabha constituency) continues to constitute present Kalahandi district and Nuapada district together.

 Post-independence

 Kalahandi Syndrome

-Kalahandi hit the headlines in newspapers for the repeated drought situation that has broken the economic backbone of the cultivators.
-A long history of drought covering more than a century in Kalahandi has occurred.
+Kalahandi has had several major droughts over the course of the 19th and 20th centuries.
 Drought had occurred in Kalahandi in 1868, 1884 and 1897.
 The famine of 1899 is otherwise known as "Chhapan Salar Durbhikshya".
 The effect of the famine, according to the District Gazetteers, were of a magnitude unprecedented in any previous famine.
-This famine left a terrible socio-economic gloom in this area.
-In 1819–1820, another drought occurred followed by cholera, influenza and malnutrition due to lack of foodstuff.
+In 1919–1920, another drought occurred followed by cholera, influenza and malnutrition due to lack of foodstuff.

-A series of droughts in 1822–1823, 1825–1826, 1829–1830, 1854–1855 and 1855–56 occurred in Kalahandi.
-The terrible drought of 1865–66, which occurred in Kalahandi, totally broke down the economic backbone of the people.
-Due to lack of rain, three-fourths of the crop production failed.
+A series of droughts in 1922–1923, 1925–1926, 1929–1930, 1954–1955 and 1965–66 occurred in Kalahandi.
+In the 1965–66 drought, three-fourths of the crop production failed due to lack of rain.
 The effect of the drought continued to be felt in 1967.
-As regards this drought, the following description from the District Gazetteers is worth quoting.
+The District Gazetteers of the time noted that: